nicoJaredGov/Quarto-Genetic-AI/README.md

 For pieces, 16 denotes the null piece which is assigned to the current piece when there isn't a current piece selected.
 In the case of board positions, 16 denotes an empty cell.
 The reason for using 0 to 15 to represent the pieces is to get the 4-bit piece representation.

+#### Encoding

+A board state encoder and decoder are provided with the simulator.
+The encoding is a 34 character long string compromising 17 numbers.
+Single digit numbers are encoded as "0n" and double digit numbers are written normally.
+The first 16 numbers are the board encoded row-wise linear indexing.
+The last number is the current piece to place at that state of the board.

 #### Playing a game

 To play a game, you need to pick two agents that match the superclass of a generic Quarto agent and then call the play method.
 See below: